 Leased to Ansett New Zealand - April 24, 2000

-Departed Calgary on delivery flight to New Zealand - May 02, 2000
+Departed Calgary on the ferry flight to New Zealand - May 02, 2000

-Arrived Christchurch at conclusion of delivery flight - May 06, 2000
+Arrived Christchurch on completion of the ferry flight - May 06, 2000

 Norfolk Island - Christchurch